ohler55/wabur/examples/sample/README.md

 **Note:** The *`ref`* in the `body` element is the reference number of the new record.
 It will be used later to *get* and *delete* that record.

-Output should also appear in the opo terminal showing the arrival of the PUT request with details followed by a handler trace and then traces from the WAB::IO::Shell indicating what is sent to each part of the WAB setup.
+Around the same time, the *opo terminal* will show the arrival of the `PUT` request with details followed by a handler trace and then traces from the `WAB::IO::Shell` indicating what is sent to each part of the WAB setup.

 ### Get a Record